 Legal and Ethical Concerns

-Several legal and ethical issues have been raised in this dispute.
-The primary concern is the appointment of Ernst & Young Merchant Banking Services as the independent valuator for the transaction.
-The shareholders’ counsel argued that Ernst & Young, being a subsidiary of Bharti Telecom’s internal auditor, might not provide an unbiased valuation, thereby compromising the fairness of the process.
+A variety of ethical and legal issues have been brought up in the dispute.
+The main issue is the selection by Ernst & Young Merchant Banking Services as the independent appraiser in the case.
+The shareholder’s counsel suggested they believed that Ernst & Young, being an affiliate of Bharti Telecom’s internal auditor, could not be able to provide an impartial appraisal, which could compromise the fairness of the procedure.

-Additionally, the counsel highlighted that the valuator applied a 25% discount to the share price, which they claim is a violation of the law.
-This significant discount raises questions about the fairness and justness of the buyback price, leading to allegations of discrimination against the minority shareholders.
+In addition, the counsel pointed out that the appraiser added a 25% discount on the share price that they believe is an infraction under the law.
+This substantial discount raises concerns about the fairness and justice of the purchase price and could lead to accusations of discrimination against minority shareholders.

 Implications for Corporate Governance